SwiftERM Hyper-personalisation for ecommerce email marketing

 The Ordinary, a Canadian skincare brand under the umbrella company DECEIM, shook the whole beauty industry when it launched in 2016.
 However, in contrast to other brands that put a lot of effort into differentiating themselves, The Ordinary says that it is, well, quite an ordinary company.

-But they’ve reached an extraordinary level of success, establishing a base of loyal customers by selling quality products with drugstore prices.
+But they’ve reached an extraordinary level of success, establishing a base of loyal customers by selling quality products at drugstore prices.

 What makes The Ordinary such an extraordinary brand?